 Hotels in Nice

 There are tons of hotel options for visiting Nice.
-You can choose a seaside hotel or one in the hills, you really can’t go wrong whichever you choose.
+You can choose a seaside hotel or one in the hills, you really can't go wrong with whichever you choose.

 On the luxury side, there is the Palais De La Mediterranee Hotel Nice and the Hotel Château Saint-Martin & Spa.
 In an intermediate price range, you will find the Le Meridien Hotel Nice and Hôtel La Pérouse.
 For those more budget conscious there are still many choices including Villa Saint Exupéry Gardens and Ibis Nice Centre Notre Dame.